 It was critical for the people affected to know they were not alone and that we were doing all we could to make sure their needs were being considered.
 We secured over 600 pieces of media coverage on shielding in May and June, including interviews across all major TV stations and BBC Radio 4's Today programme.

-We held meetings with the First Minister and Deputy First Minister in Northern Ireland and the Health Minister in Wales.
+Minister in Northern Ireland and the Health Minister in Wales.